openshift-labs/learn-katacoda/middleware/pipelines/05task-resource-def.md

 `oc create -f tasks/apply_manifest_task.yaml`{{execute}}
 `oc create -f tasks/update_deployment_task.yaml`{{execute}}

-**Note**: For convenience, the tasks have been copied from their original locations in the Tekton and OpenShift catalogue git repositories to the workshop.
+**Note**: For convenience, the tasks have been copied from their original locations in the Tekton and OpenShift catalog git repositories to the workshop.

 You can take a look at the tasks you created using the [Tekton CLI](https://github.com/tektoncd/cli/releases):